brettz9/webappfind/executable-builder/README.md

         handled by other apps as with any other WebAppFind file) though would need AYW for privileges (as also could do with SVG icons when done)
+    1. Provide sample batch file or exe; including ones which supply arguments based on the current directory's path; the path could determine the ultimate path of the to-be-created executable (or icon), a hard-coded desktop (or remote) file or web app URL to open
 1. SED file
     1. Make SED file more configurable (and savable along with batch?)
     1. If there is any advantage to expanding SED options, or if we implement